 Some of the following ideas, particularly the political reforms, could be implemented right away (but won’t).
 Many of the ideas require more funding than is currently possible, given the level of government debt.
 Therefore, proposals to bring in more revenue must happen first to pay down the debt, and ambitious programs requiring funding must wait until funding is available.
 New blog posts on the government debt crisis and taxing unrealized capital gains will be published soon.

-Here are one hundred and one ideas for radical policy changes needed
+Here are one hundred and twelve ideas for radical policy changes needed

 for American progress.